dheimgartner/myThesis/NOTES.md

 ## PROCEED HERE

-Maybe redefine Sinput and Soutput and stuff (see Sweave manual and jss.cls)
+Maybe redefine Sinput and Soutput and stuff to make it somewhat smaller (see Sweave manual and jss.cls)

 ## Checklist port